New European Commission

 More information is available on the EU’s funding portal.
 The deadline to apply is 30 January 2020 at 17:00 Brussels time for all funding calls.

-EU Horizon 2020 programme – Calls for proposals will open in November 2019
+EU Horizon 2020 programme – Calls for proposals are now open

 The 2018-2020 Work Programme of the EU’s Horizon 2020 research programme makes migration a priority.
 During the course of the Work Programme, the EU will allocate €200 million to support investigations on the drivers of migration, migration management and the integration of migrants in host societies.

-For budget year 2020, calls for proposals will open in November 2019.
+Calls for proposals are now open for budget year 2020.
 A total of €29 million will be allocated to address various dimensions of migrant integration.
 Other funding will be available to address related topics like migration management and social change.